Shiandow/shiandow.github.io/_klad/category-theory-for-dbas/2-putting-the-relational-back-in-relational-databases.md

          marker-end="url(#arrow)" stroke="black" fill="none"/>
 </g>
 </svg>
 Figure 2.
 A pre-order on set of 7 points, containing the relation in figure 1 as a subset.
+Note that this requires quite a lot more arrows to draw, even though this is the *smallest* pre-order containing all arrows from figure 1.
 </figure>

-Among other things it is not necessary for two things to even be comparable.
-It seems like this would be too general to make much sense, but as it turns out it shows up quite a bit, for example when dealing with time periods.
-It is easy to say that June 7th 2011 occurred before the year 2022 but comparing week 35 2023 (from August 28 to September 2) with September 2023 is not immediately obvious.
-Sure one of them *started* earlier, but the other *ended* earlier, so which was earlier?
+Partial orders have the additional rule that if $x \le y$ and $y \le x$ then $x = y$ (this is called anti-symmetry).
+Total orders are partial orders with the additional rule that for *all* pairs $x,y$ either $x \le y$ or $y \le x$.
+This makes partial and total orders more powerful, but not necessarily more useful.

-This generality also lends it to hierarchical or 'part of' relations.
+Not requiring all things to be comparable allows partial orders to model hierarchical or 'part of' relations.
 For example Utrecht is a part of the Netherlands is a part of Europe, but France is not a part of Australia nor is Australia a part of France.
-It's easy to check that this way regions form a hierarchy defined by the 'part of' relation and this relation is a pre-order.

-It is also not the case that $x \le y$ and $y \le x$ can't both be true, even if $x \ne y$.
-In fact returning to the example of sorting strings, if sorting is case insensitive then "apple", "Apple" and "APPLE" could occur in any order.
-Of course it is possible to add some kind of tie break, but sometimes it's nice to be able to just say "apple $\le$ APPLE" and "APPLE $\le$ apple", since they're both valid ways to sort those strings. [^strict] In fact this is wat SQL Server does (and how it compares strings for 'equality', this will become relevant later).

-[^strict]:Such a property is not possible to state with a strict inequality (where $x \not\lt x$) hence why this section introduced pre-orders first.

-There are some more specific types of order, with more powerful properties.
-By adding the requirement that $x \le y$ and $y \le x$ implies that $x = y$ a pre-order turns into what's called a partial order.
-Upon adding the condition that everything is comparable to everything else this becomes a total order.
+Note that this is partial order, not a pre-order (can you tell why?).
+A more abstract version would the 'subset of' relation, which not coincidentally was given the symbol $\subseteq$ quite similar to $\le$.

+Also consider what happens when comparing time periods.
+It is easy to say that June 7th 2011 occurred before the year 2022.
+However it is a lot harder to say whether week 35 2023 (from August 28 to September 2) happens before or after September 2023.
+Sure one of them *started* earlier, but the other *ended* earlier, so which was earlier?[^strict]

+[^strict]: Being later or earlier is an example of something that might be easier to model as a strict order, where the rule that $x \le x$ for all $x$ is replaced by the rule that $x \not< x$ for all $x$.
+Strict orders are basically equivalent to partial orders, but make it harder to talk about pre-orders hence why those are introduced first.

-However partial orders or total orders aren't necessarily more convenient than pre-orders.
-The pairs $(x,y)$ such that $x \le y$ and $y \le x$ are interesting in their own right, because they represent something that is *like* equality, without being equal (this is how SQL Server uses collation, sorting order, to check strings for equality/equivalence).
+As noted before sorting strings shows how $x \le y$ and $y \le x$ does not have to imply that $x=y$.
+In fact these pair are interesting in their own right, because they represent something that is *like* equality, without being equal.
+This is precisely how SQL Server uses collation, sorting order, to check strings for equality/equivalence.
 This concept is called an equivalence relation.

 ## Equivalence Relations

 Equivalence relations show up whenever things are equal or equivalent.
 They're related to pre-orders with the only additional requirement that they are symmetric (this means that equivalence relations are *technically* also pre-orders, but things are either equivalent or not-comparable so it makes little sense to view them that way).

-Using the symbol '$\sim$' the rules for an equivalence relation are that for all $x$,$y$,$z$:
+Using the symbol '$\sim$' the rules for an equivalence relation are that for all $x$,$y$,$z$

 > - $x \sim x$
 > - if $x \sim y$ then $y \sim x$
-> - if $x \sim y$ and $y \sim z$ then $x \sim z$
+> - if $x \sim y$ and $y \sim z$ then $x \sim z$.

 <figure>
 <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg">